oleorhagen/mender-convert/README.md

 ```

-### Docker environment for mender-convert
+### Docker environment for Mender-convert

-To make using mender-convert easier, a reference setup using a Docker
+To make using Mender-convert easier, a reference setup using a Docker
 container is provided.

 You need to [install Docker Engine](https://docs.docker.com/install) to use
 this environment.

-#### Build the mender-convert container image
+#### Build the Mender-convert container image

-Build a container with all required dependencies for `mender-convert`:
+Build a container with all required dependencies for `Mender-convert`:

 ```bash
 ./docker-build
 ```

-This will create a container image which you can use to run `mender-convert`
+This will create a container image which you can use to run `Mender-convert`
 without polluting your host environment with the necessary dependencies.

-#### Use the mender-convert container image
+#### Use the Mender-convert container image

-Run mender-convert from inside the container with your desired options, e.g.
+Run Mender-convert from inside the container with your desired options, e.g.

 ```bash
 MENDER_ARTIFACT_NAME=release-1 ./docker-mender-convert \